Skip to content

 An entire interview process conducted by a bot continues to be sci-fi.
 But some aspects of a job interview can benefit from AI help, and recruiters don’t have to wait to do it.

 1. Interview questions.
-By providing the necessary context to an AI tool (like role, important competencies, and seniority of candidates) interviewers will be able to get a lot of useful ideas about what to ask their candidates in an interview.
+By providing the necessary context to a generative AI tool (like role, important competencies, and seniority of candidates) interviewers will be able to get a lot of useful ideas about what to ask their candidates in an interview.

 1. Post-interview follow-up.
 Another area where AI can be a good source of ideas about how to handle responses to different post-interview situations.